arup-group/elara/benchmarks.md

 5-1,freight,9.8,9.3
 ```

-# Agent Trip Duration Comparison
+# Agent Plan Comparisons

 Compare agent trip durations.
-Durations are in seconds and are generally expected to come from travel diary data, as the trip duartions must belong to specific agent trips.
-Because this diary data is typically used in the input synthetic population
+Durations are in seconds.
+Trip durations must belong to specific agent trips (this is ensured using agent unique ids and trip enumeration).
+This data typically comes from travel diary data.
+Because this diary data is typically used in the input synthetic population, ie it has not been partitioned - this comparison is not a proper validation.

 ## trip_durations_comparison